 Why is Immigration Medical Exam required?

-• Physical and mental examination
+- A physical and mental examination

-• Review of immunization records
+- A review of immunization records

-• Testing for drugs and alcohol
+- Testing for drugs and alcohol

 How to get a Medical Exam?

-• Requirements for a medical exam
+- Requirements for the medical exam

-• Required vaccines
+- Required vaccines

-• Facility to schedule an appointment with the doctor
+- How to schedule an appointment with the doctor

 Medical Exam Cost